Kova3103/CoolWeather-app/README.md

 + git clone https://github.com/Kova3103/CoolWeather-app.git
 + cd CoolWeather-app

-In one terminal setup the backend:
+In one terminal run this code to setup the backend:
 + cd backend
 + mvn clean install

-In other terminal setup the frontend:
+In other terminal run this code to setup the frontend:
 + cd frontend
 + npm install